Hong Kong protesters smash up legislature in direct challenge to China

 The Beijing-backed leader is now clinging on to her job at a time of an unprecedented backlash against the government that poses the greatest popular challenge to Chinese leader Xi Jinping since he came to power in 2012.

 “The kind of deafness that I see in the government this time around despite these protests is really worrying.
-The complete disregard for the will of the people is what alarms me,” said Steve, a British lawyer show has worked in Hong Kong for 30 years.
+The complete disregard for the will of the people is what alarms me,” said Steve, a British lawyer who has worked in Hong Kong for 30 years.

 “If this bill is not completely scrapped, I will have no choice but to leave my home, Hong Kong.”